MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-227-update.md

 ### REST APIs for Environments

-An [Environments]() is a collection of resources that you can target with deployments from a pipeline.
+An [Environment](azure/devops/pipelines/process/environments) is a collection of resources that you can target with deployments from a pipeline.
 Environments provide you deployment history, traceability for work items and commits, and access control mechanisms.

 We know you want to create environments [programmatically](https://developercommunity.visualstudio.com/t/rest-api-to-manage-environments-yaml-pipelines/859033), so we published documentation for their [REST API](/rest/api/azure/devops/environments/environments/add).